-I'll preface these tips by mentioning that many sales teams struggle to hit quota during the holiday season — and those issues come from a lot of different angles, including:
+Many sales teams struggle to hit quota during the holiday season — and this issue comes from a lot of different angles, including:

 - It's a shorter quarter with weeks-long holidays for prospects.